- Advising and Declaring

 b. the instructor will choose the appropriate penalty (e.g. a warning, remedial work, grade reduction, or failure on the assignment in question).

 c.
-Per University policy, the case and its resolution must also be forwarded to the Assistant Dean for Undergraduate Education.
+Per University policy, the case and its resolution must also be reported to the Office of Student Academic Affairs.
 No further disciplinary sanction will be imposed, but the report will remain in the student’s file.

-2. If the case cannot be resolved within the department, or if the instructor chooses not to pursue resolution within the department, the case will be forwarded to the Assistant Dean for Undergraduate Education for investigation.
-Sanctions that may be imposed by the Assistant Dean include, but are not limited to: a letter of reprimand, additional academic work, community service, probation, suspension, expulsion, withholding of a degree.
+2. If the case cannot be resolved within the department, or if the instructor chooses not to pursue resolution within the department, the case will be reported to the Office of Student Academic Affairs for investigation and possible college sanctions (penalties).

 Please understand that, in the intellectual community of the University, plagiarism is a form of stealing.
 If you have any questions at all about using other people’s work in your own writing, ask your instructor to explain.
 When in doubt, always acknowledge your sources!